This report was originally published Sept. 15, 2016.

 4 ways to live on half your income

-First off, it’s important to consider if it’s possible to live off half your salary.
-For some, this means just minor changes like eating out less, prioritizing savings, or grocery shopping elsewhere.
+First off, it’s important to consider if it’s possible to live on half your income.
+For some, this means just minor changes like eating out less, prioritizing savings or grocery shopping elsewhere.

-For Amelia Grant, a 27-year old graphic designer from Chicago, saving 50 percent of her income meant going for much more drastic lifestyle changes.
+For Amelia Grant, a 27-year-old graphic designer from Chicago, saving 50% of her income meant going for much more drastic lifestyle changes.

-“When I looked at my monthly budget I realized that I wasn’t actually blowing a ton of my salary on ‘extra categories,’” Grant recalls.
-“The only thing I think I was spending too much on was my two bedroom apartment.”
+“When I looked at my monthly budget, I realized that I wasn’t actually blowing a ton of my salary on ‘extra categories,’” Grant said.
+“The only thing I think I was spending too much on was my two-bedroom apartment.

-“So I moved into a studio and downsized everything,” says Grant.
+“So I moved into a studio and downsized everything,” she said.
 “I even sold my car so I wouldn’t have to pay car insurance or gas.”

 Your motivation to live on half of your income can diminish if you’re not enjoying everything you’re used to.
-The key, Grant says, is to find balance.
+The key, Grant said, is to find balance.

-“The first few months in the studio were hell on Earth,” says Grant.
+“The first few months in the studio were hell on Earth,” Grant said.
 “I wanted to cry and go back to my old life.”

-“But I ended up saving over 70 percent of my income for my retirement plan and to start a new consulting business in three years,” Grant explains.
-“But I could have just been as happy with saving 20 or 30 percent.”
+“But I ended up saving over 70% of my income for my retirement plan and to start a new consulting business in three years,” Grant said.
+“But I could have just been as happy with saving 20% or 30%.”

-Nicolas Peterson of Monterey, California was working odd, temp jobs while producing music on the side.
+Nicolas Peterson of Monterey, Calif., was working odd, temporary jobs while producing music on the side.
 However, he was able to pay off nearly $60,000 in debt by learning to reprogram his mind.

-“Before I signed on to my new job, I used Mint to budget and set up payments for all my bills expenses, like my credit card and meal plans,” says Peterson.
+“Before I signed on to my new job, I used Mint to budget and set up payments for all my bills expenses, like my credit card and meal plans,” Peterson said.
 “Then, I calculated how much it was per month to max out my retirement plan.”

-“Whatever was leftover went into my savings,” Peterson explains.
-“I even automated that by scheduling the balance to go to my student loan lender at the end of the month.”
+“Whatever was left over went into my savings,” Peterson said.
+“I even automated that by scheduling the balance to go to my student loan lender at the end of the month.

-“If I knew I was saving half of my salary, I wouldn’t have been able to do it for over four years,” Peterson says.
+“If I knew I was saving half of my salary, I wouldn’t have been able to do it for over four years,” Peterson said.